mlox

 This is were the MLOX project comes in.
 The goal of MLOX is four-fold:

-- [Infrastructure] MLOX offers individuals, startups, and small teams easy-to-use UI to securily deploy, maintain, and monitor complete MLOps infrastructures on-premise based on open-source software without any vendor lock-in.
+1. [Infrastructure] MLOX provides an easy-to-use Web UI, TUI, and CLI to securely deploy, maintain, and monitor complete on‑premise MLOps infrastructures built from open‑source components and without vendor lock‑in.

 More Links: